-- Record the site identifier, date, time (24-hour format), condition of the well, DTW measurement, meter calibration information, purge volumes, meter readings during purging, water quality samples that were collected and preservation methods used, and the name of technician. - Production wells shall be sampled while the well pump is running, with well-water collected from a spigot near the wellhead.
+- Record the site identifier, date, time (24-hour format), condition of the well, DTW measurement, meter calibration information51, purge volumes, meter readings during purging, water quality samples that were collected and preservation methods used, and the name of technician in a field log or sheet. - Production wells shall be sampled while the well pump is running, with well water collected from a spigot near the wellhead.
 Samples should not be collected from storage tanks, at a long distance from the wellhead, or after any water treatment.
 Sample ports and sampling equipment must be cleaned prior to sample collection. - Monitoring wells without a permanent pump installation shall be purged and sampled using a submersible pump or bailer.
-Submersible pump, tubing, and sampling equipment shall be cleaned between sample sites. - If possible, a minimum of three casing volumes shall be purged from the well prior to sample collection.
+Submersible pump, tubing, and sampling equipment shall be cleaned before first use and between sample sites. - If possible, a minimum of three casing volumes shall be purged from the well prior to sample collection.
 For larger wells and wells with permanent pump installations, purging of three casing volumes may not be necessary or practical depending on the well's operational history and operational constraints.
 If a well is pumped dry, the well will be allowed to recover within 90% of original water level prior to sampling.
 Professional judgment shall be used to determine well purging required to achieve a representative sample from the well. - If applicable, field parameters (e.g., pH, specific conductance, temperature, and dissolved oxygen) shall be monitored using a multi-meter and flow cell during purging.
 Field parameters shall be allowed to stabilize during purging so that variation of each parameter is within appropriate predefined limits for three casing volumes.
 In cases where purging of three casing volumes is not practical, field parameters shall be stable for three successive measurements collected at least three minutes apart.
 All field instruments shall be calibrated daily and evaluated for drift throughout the day. - Prior to collection, new sample bottles appropriate to each analysis shall be obtained from the analytical lab contracted for chemical analysis.
 Each sample bottle shall be clearly labeled after sampling with the site identifier, sample personnel, date, time of sample collection (24-hour format), preservative used, and required analysis.
-Samples shall be collected according to appropriate standards such as those listed in the Standard Methods for the Examination of Water and Wastewater (American Public Health Association et al., 2023), the USGS National Field Manual for the Collection of Water-Quality Data (USGS, 2023) or other appropriate guidance.
+Samples shall be collected according to appropriate standards such as those listed in the Standard Methods for the Examination of Water and Wastewater (American Public Health Association et al., 2023), the USGS National Field Manual for the Collection of Water-Quality Data (USGS, 2023b) or other appropriate guidance.
 The specific sample collection procedure should reflect the type of analysis to be performed.
 Samples should be collected under laminar flow conditions which may require reducing the flow rate prior to sample collection.
-Samples shall be filtered as recommended for the specific analytes.
+Samples shall be filtered as recommended for the specific analytes. - After collection, all sample bottles shall immediately be preserved as required, dried, sealed in zipclosure polyethylene bags, and placed on ice in an insulated cooler for temporary storage and transport to the analytical lab.
+All samples shall be delivered to the laboratory following standard chain-of-custody control guidelines within their prescribed holding times.